The Woodrow Wilson Georgia Teaching Fellowship

 In general, WW Teaching Fellowship candidates are required to pass the appropriate program admission and teaching licensure examinations for the state in which they would like to teach.
 In Pennsylvania, however, there are no required program admission tests.
 Every state has different teacher testing requirements and qualifying scores.
-For more information regarding state-mandated examinations in Georgia, please see “Testing Requirements” section.
+For more information regarding state-mandated examinations in Georgia and Pennsylvania, please see “Testing Requirements” section.

 Q: What type of master’s degree will I receive?

 A: Woodrow Wilson Teaching Fellows will receive a master’s degree in education following successful completion of the partner institution’s master’s degree program.
 While the partner institutions offer degrees with slightly different titles, in all cases Fellows will receive a master’s degree and complete all the preparatory requirements necessary in order to take exams for teaching licensure.